 The purpose of this laboratory exercise is to illustrate some important concepts related to random processes.
 You will mostly use Matlab to compute and plot various quantities, and then contemplate on the result.
-The laboratory project is mandatory for the course.
 To get a pass, you need to hand in a report with your results, and a carefully selected set of plots (there will be several!).
-The deadline for handing in the report is September 29.
-You should work in groups of 2 students and send in the report as a pdf-file to lennart.svensson@chalmers.se.
+The deadline for handing in the report is October 4th.
+You should work in groups of 2 students and send in the report as a pdf-file to maryam.fatemi@chalmers.se.
+Remember to explain/motivate the results that you observe and please do not forget to label the axes in all your figures!